 - How to Install the ESP8266 Board in Arduino IDE

-Although you can program both boards using Arduino IDE, they might not be compatible with the same libraries.
+Although you can program both boards using Arduino IDE, they might not be compatible with the same libraries and commands.
 Some libraries are just compatible with one of the boards.
+This means that most of the times your ESP8266 code will not be compatible with the ESP32.
+However, usually you just need to make a few modifications.

 Need Resources to Get Started?